 Mike moved many times during his childhood but lived most of the time in the Denver area.
 When he was 18, he put his faith in Christ.
 That same summer he met the young lady who would become his wife.
 He and Karen were married three years later.
-The Lord blessed them with two sons, and they now have six grandchildren and two foster daughters who have chosen to remain in their family.
+The Lord blessed them with two sons, and they now have six grandchildren.
 In 2002 they began attending Westside and jumped in with both feet and began serving in various ways.
-They quickly gained a great appreciation for the communion service.
-Says Mike, “We had never attended a church where a service each week was dedicated to the Breaking of Bread in remembrance of Christ’s sacrifice for us.
-It remains our favorite time each week.”
 As an elder, Mike wants to see God work in the hearts of people in the body so each one continues to mature in Christ, becoming all that He intends them to be.
 One of Mike’s favorite ministries at Westside is greeting newcomers at the registration table with Karen.
 He is also the liaison between the elders and several other ministries.
 In addition, he meets with a small study group and, on occasion, individuals for counseling.
 Mike and Karen spend considerable time caring for foster kids in their home.
 In Mike’s leisure time he enjoys being outdoors, gardening, golf and traveling.